-Joint Living Trust Template – Free Download 2026
+Joint Living Trust Template, Free Download 2026

 Electronic Signature Accepted

-Joint Living Trust Template Preview
+Joint Revocable Trust Template Preview

 Your combined estate value is approaching the estate tax exemption threshold, and you need an AB trust structure that splits into a bypass trust and a survivor's trust upon the first spouse's death to maximize the tax exemption for both spouses.